Books by Debi Bower available on Amazon - shop now

-If you visit multiple New York State Parks in one day, you only pay admission at the first park.
-Keep your receipt and show it at each new park that day for free entry.
-Or, stop at a Monroe County Library and borrow an Empire Pass which entitles you to free entry at most parks.
+If you plan to visit multiple New York State Parks on a single day, you need only pay admission to the first park.
+Make sure to keep your receipt and present it at each subsequent park you visit that day to gain free entry.
+Alternatively, you can stop by a Monroe County Library and borrow an Empire Pass, which grants you free admission at most parks.

 Finger Lakes Region